Blue Ripple's giving guide for November 2024

 No two ways about it: the House map is ugly for Dems this year, and Team Blue is playing a lot of defense.
 So although it’s always attractive and exciting to try to flip seats, our main focus needs to be on holding on to the ones we already have.

 The good news is that there are several options to support House races in states where donations could also help in crucial State Legislature races.
-Based on data from Open Secrets, we’ve prioritized five Dems in (relatively) lightly-funded contests rated as toss-up or “lean R” by Cook Political Report.
+Based on data from Open Secrets, we prioritized five Dems in (relatively) lightly-funded contests that were rated as toss-up or “lean R” by Cook Political Report in April.
 You can donate to all of them via this single ActBlue page:

 • MI-07: Hertel (uncontested in primary; open race for Slotkin’s seat); $4.2M raised by all candidates in the race to date